univention/e2e-tests/README.md

 Go to the [pipelines](https://git.knut.univention.de/univention/customers/dataport/upx/e2e-tests/-/pipelines) of this repo and run the pipeline with the following variables:

-- `PORTAL_BASE_URL`: The base URL of the portal to test.
+- `TEST_PORTAL_BASE_URL`: The base URL of the portal to test.
 Example: `https://portal.uv-username.gaia.open-desk.cloud/univention/portal/`.

 The pipeline will use the default secrets for Gaia.
 But you can override them by setting `ADMIN_PASSWORD`, `USER_PASSWORD`, and `UDM_ADMIN_PASSWORD`.